 Please note that it is the applicant’s responsibility to apply to and receive an offer of a place on a Bachelor’s degree at a participating institution.

-APPLICATIONS NOW OPEN for academic year 2020/21 via Uversity’s online application system.
+APPLICATIONS OPEN IN JANUARY 2021 for academic year 2021/22 via Uversity’s online application system.

 The following information is required: